UC Davis looks to make it back-to-back Big West wins as the Aggies take on Cal State Fullerton

 Prior to returning to UC Davis, Gross spent two years as an assistant coach at San Diego State University (2002-2004).
 In addition, Gross gained valuable experience coaching at her high school alma mater, University City High School in San Diego.
 After two seasons as an assistant, she took over as head coach in 2000 guiding the Centurions to a 50-9 record in two years at the helm.
 In her four-year career at UCHS, the team won four straight Western League titles plus a pair of CIF-San Diego Section banners.

-As a player from 1993-1997 at UC Davis, Gross set school records for career assists (448), steals (300) and three-pointers (163), the first of which still stands.
-Additionally, she ranks eighth all-time at UC Davis in career scoring, compiling 1,243 points.
+As a student-athlete from 1993-97 at UC Davis, Gross set school records for career assists (448), steals (300) and three-pointers (163), the first of which still stands.
+Additionally, she ranks ninth all-time at UC Davis in career scoring, compiling 1,243 points.

 As a senior, Gross led the Aggies to a school-record 29-3 mark and the school's first appearance at the Division II Elite Eight tournament.
 UC Davis finished third at the national tourney, beating Bentley in the consolation final.
 For her part, she won Kodak All-America honorable mention honors and was selected to the Northern California Athletic Conference first team for the second time.
 However, perhaps her finest achievement was her participation in 101 victories during her four-year career, the winningest span in program history.

 Gross graduated from UC Davis in 1997, earning her bachelor's degree in organizational studies.
 She earned her master's degree in Sports Coaching from the United States Sports Academy in 2008.

 After her collegiate career, Gross went on to play professionally in Denmark (July 1997-Apr.
 98) and Israel (July-Dec.
 1998).
 She was inducted into the Cal Aggie Athletics Hall of Fame in 2003.